 Not only do thousands of people die from tobacco-related diseases annually, many suffer from nicotine dependence and addiction, which can severely impact their well-being and quality of life.
-Fortunately, though, one natural treatment method that can help individuals beat nicotine dependence and addiction is via cannabis and cannabidiol (CBD) usage.
+One treatment method that can help individuals beat nicotine dependence and addiction is via cannabis and cannabidiol (CBD) usage.

 Important Takeaways About Nicotine Dependence—What Tobacco Consumers Should Know

 Nicotine is normally defined as a certain type of chemical that possesses nitrogen.
 Various plant species produce nitrogen including the tobacco plant, which possesses a significantly larger amount of nicotine than in other foods and plants like potatoes and eggplant.
 Unfortunately, though, it’s very possible for people to become dependent and addicted to nicotine.
 Oftentimes, tobacco is synthetically manufactured in the form of cigarettes, which can be more addictive than other forms of tobacco.

 In addition, nicotine dependence refers to one’s addiction to tobacco products that contain large amounts of nicotine.
 The dependency comes into play when an individual cannot stop consuming the product or chemical despite understanding how harmful it is.
 Nicotine creates and delivers results in the form of mind-altering feelings and physical effects within the brain, which leads to short-term pleasure.
 This ensures that the individual will keep wanting to consume tobacco that contains nicotine, which then results in a dependency problem.
 When one smokes tobacco, dopamine is released within minutes, and this supports smokers’ urge to keep consuming tobacco.